 GII grants of up to £100,000 - £150,000 were awarded under one of the following thematic areas:

 • Energy, environment and climate change

 • Global health

-Two parallel but separate grant competitions are offered between the UK and US.
-Proposals require at least one higher education institution from the UK, the US and Brazil, China, India or Indonesia.
+Two parallel but separate grant competitions were offered between the UK and US.
+Proposals required at least one higher education institution from the UK, the US and Brazil, China, India or Indonesia.

-Partnerships led by a UK institution must apply through the UK competition administered by the British Council.
-Those led by a US institution must apply through the US competition administered by the Institute of International Education.
+Partnerships led by a UK institution applied through the UK competition administered by the British Council.
+Those led by a US institution applied through the US competition administered by the Institute of International Education.